jessecu2024/jessecu2024.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. candidate at the Department of Computer Science, City University of Hong Kong.
+I am a postdoc. at the Department of Computer Science, City University of Hong Kong.

 ❤️ My passion has always been to ensure reliability and security across various fields, including distributed systems/blockchains, AI, and computer networks.
 I am committed to bridging the gap between technical advancements and real-world applications.
 I advocate for open-source and reproducible research projects.